cadbuckle/Bootstrap-Portfolio/README.md

 ## Usage

 Links are available on the page to navigate to various sections.
-Within each section there may be further links to, for example, navigate away to the selected application or start an email to Duncan.
+Within each section there may be further links to, for example, navigate to the selected application or start an email to Duncan.

 ![screenshot of web page](./images/bootstrap-portfolio-cadbuckle_screenshot.png)